 This course explores the genre of science fiction.
 The nature of science fiction and its reading protocols will be examined-what sets it apart from other types of literature.
 The readings, which are mostly short stories, will also trace the development of science fiction in the 20th century.
-A medium-length term paper that examines one or more novels is required.
+A medium-length term paper is required.
 Prerequisite: E 102 (On demand)